 DIRECTOR: Richard Griggs

 Richard, born and raised in Hobart, qualified from the University of Tasmania with majors in law and sociology, then worked in Canberra as police and legal affairs advisor to a politician.
 He returned home to work as an in-house corporate lawyer and again enjoy having a choice of wilderness bush walks starting virtually from his back-doorstep.
+After working in-house with UTAS, he is now in private practice with a long-standing, Hobart-based law firm.
 Richard is Tasmanian Director of Civil Liberties Australia.

 Jennifer is ‘retired’ from the UN High Commissioner for Refugees after two decades operating from Zambia to Kazakhstan, including two years with UNAIDS in Myanmar.
 During both 2015 and 2016 she was called back to UNHQ in Geneva to help kick start urgent refugee relief projects.
 Her career started with the then-AUSAID and with Australian NGOs (in Cambodia from 1986-1989, work for which she received an OAM).
 Her first qualification in social work was followed by a Masters-by-correspondence through Deakin Uni as a nightly respite from the harsh daily realities of remote refugee camps.
 She is now a keen gardener.